Targa Florio: Course variants

 Several versions of the track were used.
 It started with a single lap of a 148 km circuit from 1906-1911 and 1931.
 From 1912 to 1914 a tour around the perimeter of Sicily was used, with a single lap of 975 km, lengthened to 1080 km from 1948 to 1950.
 The 146 km "Grande" circuit was then shortened twice, the first time to 108 km, the version used from 1919-1930, and then to the 72 km circuit used from 1932 to 1936 and 1951 to 1977.
 From 1951-1958, the long coastal island tour variant was used for a separate event called the Giro di Sicilia (Lap of Sicily).

 The start and finish took place at Cerda.
 The counter-clockwise lap lead from Caltavuturo and Collesano from an altitude over 600 m down to sea level, where the cars raced from Campofelice di Roccella on the Buonfornello straight along the coast, a straight that was even longer than the Mulsanne Straight at the Circuit de la Sarthe in Le Mans.
 The longest version of the circuit went south through Caltavuturo (whereas the shortest version of the open-road circuit went east just before entry into Caltavuturo, through a mountainous section directly to Collesano) through an extended route through elevation changes, and climbed uphill through the nearby towns of Castellana, Sottana, Madonnuzza and Miranti, twisting around mountains up to the highest point- 1,100 m at Geraci Siculo, dropping down 620 m into Castelbuono, twisting around more mountains and passing through Isnello and the village of Mongerrati and then rejoined the most recent version of the track at Collesano.
 The second version of the track also went south through Caltavuturo and took a shortcut starting right before Castellana to Collesano via the town of Polizzi Generosa.
 There was a closed circuit called Favorita Park in the Sicilian capital of Palermo used from 1937-1940.
-All the roads used for all the variations of the circuits are still in use today.
+All the roads used for all the variations of the circuits are still in use and can be driven on today.
 Originally a narrow 2-lane country road, the Buonfornello straight became a lot wider in the late 1960's thanks to the development of the Autostrade motorways all over Italy.